DISABILITY PENSION

 The Institute for expert evaluation, occupational rehabilitation, and employment of persons with disabilities (ZOSI) must determine for the insured person the remaining working capacity for tasks other than those they have done until then.

-Occupational rehabilitation of persons with disabilities is carried out by a specialized public institution, and after the rehabilitation has been carried out, the Croatian Employment Service mediates in the employment of these persons.
+Occupational rehabilitation of persons with disabilities is carried out by an occupational rehabilitation centre, and after the rehabilitation has been carried out, the Croatian Employment Service mediates in the employment of these persons.

 Insured persons with recognised right to occupational rehabilitation are trained and employed according to the regulations governing the procedures for persons with disabilities.